DannyLemmers/SignalGen/README.md

 # SignalGen
-Random generator of signals with changing slope at certain timepoints.
+Random generator of signals with random slopes at random timepoints.